biolab/scorange-hugo/content/blog/Orange_with_Spectroscopy_Add-on_Workshop.md

 title = "Orange with Spectroscopy Add-on Workshop" weight = 15 image = "/blog_img/Orange_with_Spectroscopy_Add-on_Workshop-1.jpg"
-#  Size of thumbImage:  width: 450px , height: 300px
 thumbImage = "/blog_img/Orange_with_Spectroscopy_Add-on_Workshop-thumb.png"
-categories = ["infraorange", "spectral orange", "workshop"] hardLineBreak = true excerpt = ""
-joinLines = false
-frontPageText = "We have just concluded our enhanced Introduction to Data Science workshop, which included several workflows for spectroscopy analysis."
+categories = ["infraorange", "spectral orange", "workshop"] hardLineBreak = true joinLines = false shortExcerpt = "We have just concluded our enhanced Introduction to Data Science workshop, which included several workflows for spectroscopy analysis." longExcerpt = "We have just concluded our enhanced Introduction to Data Science workshop, which included several workflows for spectroscopy analysis."
 +++